 Finally, Sal looked up at Nick.
 “You fucking iced him?”

 Nick shrugged.
-“He was hurting Mia, Sal.
+“He fucked with Mia, Sal.
 So yeah, I iced him.”

 Sal pointed at the dead man.
 “You have any idea what the fuck you just did?”